 3. Role and Duties of the Board of Directors

-The role of the Board is to oversee management of the Company in their efforts to enhance shareholder value and conduct the Company's business in accordance with its mission statement.
-In that connection, the Board helps management assess long-range strategies for the Company, and evaluates management performance.
+The role of the Board is to oversee management of the Company in its efforts to enhance shareholder value and conduct the Company’s business in accordance with its Mission Statement.
+In that connection, the Board helps management assess long-range strategies for the Company, and evaluates management performance, but does not engage in day-to-day management of the Company’s business.
 The Board also recognizes that the long-term interests of shareholders are advanced by responsibly addressing the concerns of other interested parties, including clients, associates, the communities which the Company serves and the economy of the state and nation.

 The Company’s directors are required under Florida law to discharge their duties in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and in a manner they reasonably believe to be in the best interests of the Company.
 In discharging their oversight responsibility, members of the Board may reasonably rely on information provided by the Company’s management and employees, as well as its legal counsel, auditors and other professional advisers.